Power-generation enhancements and upstream flow properties of turbines in unsteady inflow conditions: Conclusions

-In this work, an analytical model for the flow properties in the upstream induction zone of a periodically surging wind turbine has been presented and demonstrates good agreement with experimental measurements at surge-velocity amplitudes of up to 24\% of the wind speed.
 While similar theoretical tools have been widely applied to the analysis of wind turbines in steady flow, a major contribution of this work is the extension of these methods to unsteady flow contexts.
 The porous-disc model is also similar in principle to the actuator-disc models often used in numerical simulations of large wind farms \cite[e.g.][]{calaf_large_2010,stevens_flow_2017}, and thus this study could inform modifications of existing actuator-disc simulations for surging-turbine or dynamic-inflow conditions.
 This may be particularly useful for large-eddy simulations (LES) of floating offshore turbine arrays, where the analytical turbine model can help to parameterize the coupling between turbine inflow conditions, sea-surface waves, and floating-platform dynamics.
-Additionally, better predictions of near-wake flow properties could be obtained by applying the base-suction correction of \cite{steiros_drag_2018} to the region downstream of the surging porous disc, which might further enhance the utility of this modeling framework for LES applications.
-Finally, this work establishes that a comprehensive model for the induction coefficient of a surging turbine can be used to infer behaviors in the thrust and power production of the turbine.
-A control-volume analysis shows that the time-averaged power increases quadratically relative to the steady case with surge-velocity amplitude, enhancements which are diminished if the dependence of the induction coefficient on surge-velocity amplitude are taken into account as well.
-These predictions appear to be more valid for turbines at high tip-speed ratios; \cite{wei_phase-averaged_2022} have suggested that blade-level aerodynamics such as flow separation may be responsible for decreases in time-averaged power at lower tip-speed ratios.
-More detailed flow measurements are required to verify and quantify these effects.
-Future work may also uncover a first-principles relationship between $a$ and $u^*$, instead of the semi-empirical approach and associated arguments presented in this work.
-To validate such a model, direct thrust-force measurements would be necessary, a task that would be prohibitively difficult in our facility given the large inertial forces experienced by the turbine in our apparatus.
+Additionally, the induction and thrust-force predictions of this modeling framework could be used as initial conditions for wake models of turbines in dynamic inflow conditions, which could further improve parameterizations of turbine aerodynamics in numerical simulations.
+Such a connection was recently developed for yawed turbines by \cite{heck_modelling_2023}, whose modeling philosophy was influential in the development of the present analytical approach.
+These wake-modeling initiatives would further benefit from the work of \cite{steiros_drag_2018} and \cite{bempedelis_analytical_2022}, particularly for capturing wake-pressure effects in highly loaded turbine configurations.